Energinet-DataHub/opengeh-wholesale/README.md

 | [Request for aggregated tariffs](docs/business-processes/request-for-aggregated-tariffs.md) |
 | [Request for settlement basis](docs/business-processes/request-for-settlement-basis.md) |

-## Getting started

-This section will be updated as we go when adding code and functionality to the domain.

 ## Understanding the Domain

 This is the context map.